A two-site Kitaev chain in a two-dimensional electron gas: Results

 \subsection{Majorana polarization}

 The ideal Kitaev chain is based on a spinless model.
 Thus, emulating this system with spinful QDs, as presented here, requires the Zeeman energies of the QDs to be sufficiently large compared to the effective coupling between the QDs \cite{Leijnse2012, DasSarma2012, Fulga2013,tsintzis2023, Liu2023}.
 In addition, MBSs on either QD should be isolated from each other.
 A parameter capturing these factors is the so-called Majorana polarization (MP)~\cite{Bena2015}, which has recently been investigated theoretically in the context of Kitaev chains~\cite{Tsintzis2022}.
-The MP is a metric (denoted $M$) that quantifies how much the localized MBSs hybridize with each other, and is particularly relevant for experiments that require controlled manipulation of multiple MBSs, such as braiding~\cite{Boross2023, tsintzis2023} and parity-based qubits~\cite{Leijnse2012,Dai2015,Gabor2020,pino2023}.
-The MP ranges from 0 (lowest polarization) to 1 (highest polarization).
+The MP is a metric (denoted $|M|$) that quantifies the extent to which localized MBSs hybridize, and is relevant for experiments that require controlled manipulation of multiple MBSs, such as braiding~\cite{Boross2023, tsintzis2023} and parity-based qubits~\cite{Leijnse2012,Dai2015,Gabor2020,pino2023}.
+The MP ranges from 0 (lowest polarization) to 1 (highest polarization), and in experiments it is desirable to have a high value of MP.
 It was shown that both ``low" and ``high" MP can result in similar transport signatures~\cite{Tsintzis2022}, raising an important question about how one could experimentally distinguish between these regimes.

-In order to investigate this, we track the evolution of the system from \SI{300}{mT} down to \SI{0}{mT} (along $B_{\mathrm{z}}$).
-At each field, we find similar crossings in the CSDs (\Cref{fig4}a-c), previously associated with Majorana sweet spots.
+In order to investigate this, we track the evolution of the system from \SI{300}{mT} to \SI{0}{mT} (along $B_{\mathrm{z}}$).
+At each field, we find similar crossings in the CSDs (\Cref{fig4}a-c).
 Simultaneous tunneling spectroscopy of the QDs at these crossing points reveal correlated ZBPs, down to zero magnetic field (\Cref{fig4}d).
 Furthermore, the behavior of non-local conductance around the centre of each crossing~\cite{Tsintzis2022} also shows no discernible differences as the field is reduced.
-These findings are surprising, since MBSs require time reversal symmetry to be broken.
-We note that the robust zero-energy states, observed in the absence of an external magnetic field, may be interesting by themselves~\cite{Obrien2015} and warrant further investigation.
-We can conclude, however, that experimentally it is difficult to extract information about the MP from such measurements.
+At first instance, these observations are surprising, since MBSs require time reversal symmetry to be broken.
+However, we note that the combination of time-reversal symmetry and Coulomb interactions can result in robust zero energy modes associated with Kramers pairs of Majorana zero modes, as discussed in [32].
+While further investigation is needed to confirm this interpretation, we can conclude that experimentally it is difficult to extract information about the MP from such measurements.